shanmukhasaireddy13/reusepkg/README.md

 **"Broken symlinks detected"**
 - Run `reusepkg doctor` to identify and fix broken links
-- Use `reusepkg clean` to remove orphaned packages
+- Use `reusepkg clean` to remove broken addresses from registry

 ## 🤝 Contributing